jackwu-hub/tekton-helm-chart/README.md

 See chart [readme](charts/tekton-pipeline/README.md) and [values.yaml](charts/tekton-pipeline/values.yaml) for install and config options.

-## Repository
+## Referenced

-You can view the YAML at [index.yaml](https://cdfoundation.github.io/tekton-helm-chart/index.yaml).
+You can view the YAML at [index.yaml](https://cdfoundation.github.io/tekton-helm-chart).